 Jacob Weinzettel is an artist, graphic designer, and co-founder of Composite Co., a design studio based in Washington, DC that focuses on branding, graphic design, and interiors projects, working predominantly in the arts and culture sectors.
 His work is inspired by neuroaesthetics, the burgeoning field of research surrounding how the brain perceives and analyzes visual stimuli and ascribes value to it.
 He holds a BA in Biology from Wheaton College and has participated in Typography Summer School in New York and A School, A Park in Montreal.

-This project has been sponsored by the Kraft Initiative, with in-kind support from freedom, Design Within Reach, and HapstakDemetriou+.
-This project is supported by the DC Commission on the Arts and Humanities, which receives support from the National Endowment for the Arts.
+This project has been sponsored by the Kraft Initiative, HapstakDemetriou+, and Dhruva Rajendra, with in-kind support from JBG Smith, freedom, and Design Within Reach.
+WPA is supported by the DC Commission on the Arts and Humanities, which receives support from the National Endowment for the Arts.

 January 25 - March 23, 2019